 Seventy-Five Short Essays

-In Field Notes on the Work of Art, 75 scholars, curators and artists traverse chronology and geography to reveal the meanings and dilemmas of art.
+In Field Notes on the Visual Arts, 75 scholars, curators and artists traverse chronology and geography to reveal the meanings and dilemmas of art.

-Karen Lang will be Slade Professor of Fine Art at the University of Oxford (2019–20)
+Karen Lang is Slade Professor of Fine Art at the University of Oxford (2019–20)

 Elizabeth King, J. M. Bernstein,Carolyn Dean, Caroline van Eck, Finbarr B. Flood,